Eating utensil etiquette: Fork etiquette

 When used in conjunction with a knife to cut and consume food in Western social settings, two forms of fork etiquette are common.
-In the European style, which is not uniform across Europe, the diner keeps the fork in the left hand, in the American style, the fork is shifted between the left and right hands.
+In the European style, which is not uniform across Europe, the diner keeps the fork in the left hand; in the Western style, the fork is shifted between the left and right hands.
 Prior to the adoption of the fork, the custom in Europe was for all food to be conveyed to the mouth by the right hand (using a spoon, a knife, or fingers).
 When the fork was adopted, it followed this rule; it was held in the left hand while cutting and then transferred to the right to eat.
 This custom was brought to America by British colonists and became the American style.
 Most of Europe adopted the more rapid style of leaving the fork in the left hand in relatively modern times.

 The difference between the American and European styles has been used as plot point in fictional works, including the 1946 film O.S.S. and the 2014 series Turn: Washington's Spies.
 In both works, using the wrong fork etiquette threatens to expose undercover agents.